wooshrow/course-python/README.md

     Check if you also get `pip3`, which is Python's official package manager; you need this for installing packages which are not in the standard Python distributions (for example data-science related packages).
 To check if you have pip3, do this in your CLI:

     `pip3 --version`

+1. Install the package `pandas` for Python.
+From CLI do one of these:

+     `pip3 install pandas`

+     `python3 -m pip install pandas`

+1. Test your Python installation.
+At CLI, go to root directory of this course materials.
+Then run the program `testme.py` from the CLI:

+     `python3 testme.py`

+    The program should not crash.

 1. Install **Visual Studio Code (VSC)** from https://code.visualstudio.com/ ; we will use this later as a text editor to write programs.